recolic/rmlist/README.md

 2. Edit `config.py` to set your mailing account information.
 3. Run `main.py` and you are all set!

-### How to subscribe & unsubscribe
+### How to subscribe & unsubscribe & broadcast

-Anyone can send an email with title `subscribe`, to subscribe a mailing list.
-It will reply a confirmation email.

-Anyone can send an email with title `unsubscribe`, to unsubscribe a mailing list.
-It will reply a confirmation email.
+Send any message to the mailing list, you will get a help message.